AndrusAsumets/supershy-client/README.md

 brew install wireguard-tools
 brew install sshuttle

-# You might also need to add `Defaults timestamp_timeout=-1` to /etc/sudoers, as
+# You might also want to add the following lines to /etc/sudoers, as by default
-# by default OSX seems to keep forgetting sudo password every 5 minutes (which is
-# needed by sshuttle).
+OSX is designed to kept forgetting sudo password every 5 minutes (which is needed by both WireGuard and sshuttle).
+`user ALL=NOPASSWD: sudo /opt/homebrew/bin/wg`
+`user ALL=NOPASSWD: sudo /opt/homebrew/bin/wg-quick`
 ```

 ```